 Internal pension plans are set up in accordance with internal agreements and qualify as defined benefit plans.
 The related liability and current service costs are determined using actuarial valuations.
-Unlike the previous accounting standards, the IAS/IFRS require that the obligation be discounted to present value to reflect when the Group will be required to extinguish it, if the effect of the time value of money is material.
+Unlike the previous accounting standards, the IAS/IFRS require that the provision must be discounted in order to account for the deferral of the liability until the Group is required to settle the obligation, if the effect of the time value of money is material.